xtdb/xtdb/doc/adr/0010-arrow-implementation.md

 dynamically typed objects, like protocols and multi-methods, but these all have their overhead.
 Java primitives can be magnitudes faster.

+Pragmatically, there will be a difference between what's easiest done with acceptable performance and reasonable amount of work, and how we should really want this to ideally work.

 ## Decision

 We will remove the current implementation in `core2.types` and also